mikelevins/bard/0.4/doc/bard.md

 * **functions:** A function examines the arguments passed to it and chooses a **method** to execute.
 * **methods:** A method accepts the values passed to it as parameters and uses them to compute and return a result.
 * **special forms:** A special form is a procedure that is built into Bard itself, and which has its own rules for how it evaluates and handles its arguments.
-* **macros:** A macro is a proceudre that transforms its expression into a different one before evaluating it.
+* **macros:** A macro is a procedure that transforms its expression into a different one before evaluating it.

-Special forms are the basic, built-in vocabulary of Bard--the core of the language.
-Bard has a relatively small number of special forms, and it doesn't provide a way to add new ones, short of modifying the code of Bard itself.
+Special forms are the basic, built-in vocabulary of Bard.
+Bard has a relatively small number of special forms, and it doesn't provide a way to add new ones.
+Think of them as the foundation of the language.

-Macros are primarily used for building new syntax in Bard.
-Many special forms could be implemented as macros, and if you find yourself in a situation where you really need a new special form, the solution is usually to write a macro.
+Macros are primarily used for building new syntax.
+Many special forms could be implemented as macros, and if you find yourself in a situation where you really wish you could use a special form that Bard doesn't have, the solution is usually to write a macro.

 Functions and methods are the bread and butter of Bard programming.
-Most work in Bard is writing functions and macros.
+Most work in Bard is writing functions and methods.

 #### Functions and methods

 Bard's functions are **polymorphic**.
-That means that the same function can use different code depending on the arguments you give it.
+That means  the same function can do different things depending on the arguments you give it.
 Here's a simple example:

     bard> (append '(0 1) (2 3))
     (0 1 2 3)